Pros / This frame draws from a wide range of photo sources, including social media sites and physical storage.

 Cons / The stand forces this frame to display at an awkward angle.

 Verdict / With good photo reproduction, the Nixplay Edge is a smart choice, especially if you plan to hang it on a wall.

-The Nixplay Edge, our Top Ten Reviews Bronze Award winner, is a smart Wi-Fi digital photo frame that knows when you enter a room and starts displaying the most recent photos as soon as you do.
+The Nixplay Edge is a smart Wi-Fi digital photo frame that knows when you enter a room and starts displaying the most recent photos as soon as you do.
 It also has a sensor that knows when you leave a room so it shuts itself off.
 Our test photos looked very good on this frame in general, and Wi-Fi connectivity makes it easy to add to your collection from anywhere.